 VA Agent Orange Registry exam

 If you think you had contact with Agent Orange, an herbicide used to clear trees and plants during the Vietnam War, or other herbicides while serving in the military, you can request a VA Agent Orange Registry health exam.
 Even if you don’t have a known illness, the exam could alert you to illnesses that may be related to contact with herbicides.
 By being part of this registry, you’re also helping your fellow Veterans by giving us information so we can better understand and serve those affected by Agent Orange–related illnesses.

-Can I get an Agent Orange Registry health exam?
+Am I eligible for an Agent Orange Registry health exam?

-You can get an Agent Orange Registry health exam if you served in any of the ways listed below.
+You may be eligible for an Agent Orange Registry health exam if you meet one of the requirements listed below.

 You must have served in one of these ways: